TheOriginalGeez/Cupid/README.md

 I removed this by default because it updates super frequently.

-Download GSPoses for SE **NOT GS_SLAL**.
-Then install it with Mod Organizer 2 by clicking the folder icon on the top left and ticking the circle for the mod in the bottom of the left pane, then run [Nemesis](#nemesis).
+Download **GSPoses** for *SE* **NOT GS_SLAL** from [here](https://www.loverslab.com/files/file/8148-gsposes-slal/).
+Then install it with Mod Organizer 2 by clicking the folder icon on the top left and ticking the circle for the mod in the bottom of the left pane, then [run Nemesis](#nemesis).
 Uncheck the esp on the bottom of the plugins tab on the right pane of MO2.
-Go here: https://www.nexusmods.com/skyrimspecialedition/mods/17743?tab=files and install the GSPoses optional file (don't forget to tick the mod) and then you're done.
+Go [here](https://www.nexusmods.com/skyrimspecialedition/mods/17743?tab=files) and install the GSPoses optional file (don't forget to tick the mod) and then you're done.

 #### How to launch the game